ziirish/burp-ui/docs/usage.rst

     # list misc/acl directory to see the available backends
     # default is no ACL
     acl: basic
+    # You can change the prefix if you are behind a reverse-proxy under a custom
+    # root path.
+For example: /burpui
+    # You can also configure your reverse-proxy to announce the prefix through the
+    # 'X-Script-Name' header.
+In this case, the bellow prefix will be ignored in
+    # favour of the one announced by your reverse-proxy
+    prefix: none

 Each option is commented, but here is a more detailed documentation: